HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 • Self-management strategies established

-Most patients with bulging discs need 4–8 visits over 6–12 weeks.
-Because Mindful Movement Physical Therapy is a cash-based practice, you get full 60-minute one-on-one sessions with Dr. Warren—not 15 minutes split between a PT and an aide.
+Many patients with bulging discs need 4–8 visits over 6–12 weeks.
+Because Mindful Movement PT is a cash-based practice, you get full 60-minute one-on-one sessions with Dr. Warren—not 15 minutes split between a PT and an aide.

 When Does a Bulging Disc Require Surgery?